 Simplified Technical English (ASD-STE100) is an international standard for using English in technical documentation.
 It’s designed for English speakers of all levels and uses simplified grammar and terminology.
 This improves understandability and prevents mistakes.
 Standards like this are especially important in technical documentation and in the translation of manuals.

-If you need ASD-STE100 for your content, you simply create a Target for it.
-Learn more about Targets in Targets Quick Start.
+If you need ASD-STE100 for your content, you can simply create a style guide for it.
+Learn more about style guides in Style Guides - Quick Start.

 -